 The mobile-first approach makes the assumption that mobile phones are the most highly-used technology device and hence first priority should be given to designing a site for a mobile device and then the design can be adapted to suit larger devices like tablets, PCs and now TVs.
 The Bootstrap theme for mobiles is most popularly used, very user-friendly and follows the Mobile-first strategy to achieve mobile responsive design.

-There are a lot of out of the box Drupal themes available that support responsive design like Bootstrap, Omega, AdaptiveTheme, Sky, Corolla etc. But if you need more customized solutions Drupal also provides plenty of modules to make responsive web designing a lot more easier.
+There are a lot of out of the box Drupal themes available for building responsive website designs like Bootstrap, Omega, AdaptiveTheme, Sky, Corolla etc. But if you need more customized solutions Drupal also provides plenty of modules to make responsive web designing a lot more easier.
 Let’s discuss some of them below:

-The picture module gives site administrators a way to optimize images for different devices.
+The picture module gives site administrators a way to optimize images for different devices and helps in building responsive website designs.
 It provides a tag for HTML and what it basically does is it renders different versions of the image which the browser will then select the best using media queries and displays only the best suited image for your device.
 So the images can scale itself depending on the screen size and resolution.

-This Drupal module is a very essential module and is used by other modules to achieve a responsive design.
+This Drupal module is a very essential module and is used by other modules to achieve a Drupal responsive design and building responsive websites.
 You will need a theme to define breakpoints and these are stored in a theme.info file which is then read by the database.
 Custom breakpoints can also be defined using full media queries.

 Context Breakpoint Module

-With this Drupal module you can define a context for a breakpoint and build a super responsive design.
+With this Drupal module you can define a context for a breakpoint and building responsive websites.
 For example, you can use a narrow template for a screen whose width is lesser than 800px.
 It also detects the browser and screen size.

 Responsive menus Module